Free Trial

 President-elect Donald Trump watches fireworks at Trump National Golf Club in Sterling, Va., Saturday, Jan.
 18, 2025, ahead of the 60th Presidential Inauguration.
 (AP Photo/Matt Rourke)

-President Donald Trump will sign executive orders Monday rolling back protections for transgender people and terminating diversity, equity and inclusion programs within the federal government in what he described in his inauguration speech as a move to end efforts to “socially engineer race and gender into every aspect of public and private life."
+President Donald Trump signed executive orders Monday rolling back protections for transgender people and terminating diversity, equity and inclusion programs within the federal government in what he described in his inauguration speech as a move to end efforts to “socially engineer race and gender into every aspect of public and private life."

 Both are major shifts for the federal policy and are in line with Trump's campaign promises.